-Taxis are cheap and relatively straightforward if ou don’t mind the driver smoking in the car and if you can speak Mandarin, because there is no chance he will speak English.
+Taxis are cheap and relatively straightforward if you don’t mind the driver smoking in the car and if you can speak Mandarin because there is no chance he will speak English.
 You used to be able to flag them just about anywhere, but I find they are harder to find now: the parking and pick up/drop off rules are tougher than before.
-Beside, you can get stuck in the traffic, like it happened to us on the way from the airport to the hotel.
+Besides, you can get stuck in traffic, as happened to us on the way from the airport to the hotel.

 The subway system is fast, reliable and cheap (tickets are only two yuan), although carts can be very crowded and there are few escalators so we had to carry the stroller up and down the stairs (yay, biceps workout!).
 Stops are announced in both Mandarin and English (probably a legacy of the 2008 Olympic Games) and trains are very clean compared to, let’s say, Paris.